 As per our database, there are nearly 598,255 registered sex offenders within the United States of America.
 This map of sex offenders analyzes the major US states, showcasing the concentration of sex offenders per ten thousand people in each state.
 This, in turn, depicts the ratio of sex offenders to those of non-offenders.

-As per this sex offender registry map, the state with the highest number of registered sex offenders on every 10,000 people is Nevada having around 49.3 sex offenders on every 10K population and the one with the lowest number is Minnesota with 1.9 sex offenders on every 10,000 people.
+As per this sex offender registry map, the state with the highest number of registered sex offenders on every 10,000 people is Delaware having around 81.9 sex offenders on every 10K population and the one with the lowest number is South Carolina with 1.4 sex offenders on every 10,000 people.

 This pie chart is the illustration of the sex offender registry in the United States as by the gender depicting the prevalence of sexual assault and the gender of the prey on victims.
 We have simplified the data by categorizing the offender search data depending upon various demographics.